git-bug/git-bug/doc/design/bridges/jira.md

   <serverUrl>/rest/auth/1/session
 ```

+[!NOTE]
-**Note**: If you have a json pretty printer installed (`sudo apt install jq`),
+If you have a json pretty printer installed (`sudo apt install jq`), pipe the
-pipe the output through through that to make things more readable:
+output through through that to make things more readable:

 ```
 curl --silent \